-A static wetland module was constructed at Nottingham Trent University with the express purpose of testing MR sensors (previously described elsewhere; Hill-Casey et al. 2014 in press).
+A static wetland module was constructed at Nottingham Trent University with the express purpose of testing MR sensors (previously described elsewhere; Hill-Casey et al. 2014 under review).
 An intermediately bulk container (1.02 m x 0.92 m x 0.90 m; DV Containers Ltd, Wrexham, UK) was used as the basis of the module.
-The container was filled with gravel (average length = 9.6 mm; Travis Perkins Trading, Bulwell, UK), water, and had common reeds (Phragmites australis) planted in it, making the module a close representation of a real operational wetland (Fig. 2).
+The container was filled with non-magnetic gravel (average length = 9.6 mm; Travis Perkins Trading, Bulwell, UK), water, and had common reeds (Phragmites australis) planted in it, making the module a close representation of a real operational wetland (Fig. 4).
 The wetland did have an outlet pipe to allow for liquid to flow through; however this was not utilized during these experiments.
-Effluent was also not present in this system, as it would be in an operational wetland.

-Fig. 2.
+Fig. 4.
 An overhead photo of the prototype wetland at the Nottingham Trent University.
 The basis of the module was an IBC container.